 Single Mouse mode uses only the target server mouse cursor and the local mouse pointer no longer appears onscreen.
 While in single mouse mode, the Synchronize Mouse command is not available (there is no need to synchronize a single mouse cursor).

-Note: Single mouse mode does not work on Windows or Linux targets when using VM as a client.
+Note: Single mouse mode does not work on Windows or Linux targets when client is running on a Virtual Machine.